Corey Panter: Career

 A product of Luton Town's academy, Panter was loaned out to Hendon and Biggleswade Town during the 2019–20 season.
 However, the 2019–20 Southern Football League season was abandoned and results expunged because of the COVID-19 pandemic in the United Kingdom.

 Panter signed a new development contract with Luton on 19 June 2021 and joined Dundee, who were newly promoted to the Scottish Premiership, for pre-season training with a view to a loan move.
 He signed for Dundee on a season-long loan on 11 July.
 Panter scored his first goal for the club on his debut, a 5–2 win in the Scottish League Cup against Forfar Athletic.
 Panter also played for Dundee B in the Scottish Challenge Cup, where he was credited with another goal against Peterhead.
 On Boxing Day in 2021, Panter made his first league appearance for Dundee away to Aberdeen.

 On 2 January 2022, Panter was recalled by Luton.
 On 21 April, Panter joined National League North side Kidderminster Harriers on loan until the end of the season.
 Panter made his debut for the Harriers in a league game against Leamington.

-On 22 July, after a successful trial period, Panter signed with National League side Eastleigh.
+On 22 July 2022, after a successful trial period, Panter signed with National League side Eastleigh.

+On 15 February 2024, Panter joined National League South club Weymouth on a one-month loan, with manager Bobby Wilkinson calling Panter "a leader" and "a fantastic player".
+After a short but successful loan spell, Panter returned to Eastleigh in April in a league win over Wealdstone.
+In June 2024, Panter penned a new one-year contract with Eastleigh.
+He departed the club at the end of the 2024–25 season.

+On 5 June 2025, Panter joined National League South side Dagenham & Redbridge on a one-year deal.